top of page

 I thought about visiting the nearby Grammy Museum, but after seeing a room full of Rothkos for free, I couldn't bring myself to pay $15 to see Eminem's hoodie.
 So I headed over to . . .

-The Los Angles City Hall is probably most famous for gracing the front of Joe Friday's badge.
+The Los Angeles City Hall is probably most famous for gracing the front of Joe Friday's badge.
 And considering that LA is known as being a city on the move, it's nice that they've kept a city hall that was built in 1928, although as municipal government is a growth business, there are now two additional city hall buildings, both larger than the first one.

-Great and free views of downtown LA from the 26th floor observation deck, which includes a view of LAPD’s headquarters (Joe would like that).
+Great and free views of downtown LA from the 26th-floor observation deck, which includes a view of LAPD’s headquarters (Joe would like that).

 3:09 pm

 Through a series of misunderstandings that would make Jack Tripper proud, we arrived in K-Town at Han Bat Sul Lung Tang looking forward to eating some authentic Korean BBQ.
-Unfortunately, this well reviewed, and very authentic looking (and sounding) restaurant only sells soup, which on a 92° day can be a tough sell.
+Unfortunately, this well-reviewed, and very authentic looking (and sounding) restaurant only sells soup, which on a 92° day can be a tough sell.

-Another diner recommended a rather inauthentic sounding place called Quarters.
+Another diner recommended a rather inauthentic-sounding place called Quarters.
 I decided to trust her though because she looked Korean.

 3:25 pm

-After walking ten blocks, we arrived at Quarters, and were welcomed by an oddly named (but quite friendly) server Robin, who mentioned he was born in Korea.
-When we asked him what the cuisine was, he replied "fusion," which was confirmed by a lack of Korean patrons and high prices.
+After walking ten blocks, we arrived at Quarters and were welcomed by an oddly named (but quite friendly) server Robin, who mentioned he was born in Korea.
+When we asked him what the cuisine was, he replied "Fusion," which was confirmed by a lack of Korean patrons and high prices.
 A veritable feast of various grilled meats, vegetables, and tofu complemented by a veritable feast of pickled vegetables.
 I'm not sure how much it all cost as I specifically asked Mrs. AAR not to tell me.

 Robin ghosted us mid-meal and was replaced by Amigi who I immediately knew was from Korea by her efficient but dour service.